Peter Beinart

 Peter Alexander Beinart (/ˈbaɪnərt/; born February 28, 1971) is an American liberal columnist, journalist, and political commentator.
 A former editor of The New Republic, he has also written for Time, The Atlantic, and The New York Review of Books, among other periodicals.
-He has written five books and since 2020 has published "The Beinart Notebook" on Substack.
+He has written four books.

 He is a professor of journalism and political science at the Craig Newmark Graduate School of Journalism at the City University of New York.
 He is an editor-at-large at Jewish Currents, a contributing opinion columnist at The New York Times, a political commentator for MSNBC, CNN, and a fellow at the Foundation for Middle East Peace.

 Early life and education

 Beinart was born in Cambridge, Massachusetts.
 His parents were Jewish immigrants from South Africa.
 His maternal grandfather was from Russia, and his maternal grandmother, who was Sephardic, was from Egypt.
 His father's parents were from Lithuania.
-His mother, Doreen (née Pienaar), is a former director of the human-rights film program at the John F. Kennedy School of Government at Harvard University, and his father, Julian Beinart, is a former professor of architecture at the Massachusetts Institute of Technology.
+His mother, Doreen, is a former director of the human-rights film program at the John F. Kennedy School of Government at Harvard University, and his father, Julian Beinart, is a former professor of architecture at the Massachusetts Institute of Technology.
 His stepfather is theatre critic and playwright Robert Brustein.

 Beinart attended Buckingham Browne & Nichols School in Cambridge, graduating in 1989.
 He then studied history and political science at Yale College, where he was a member of the Yale Political Union and graduated in 1993 with the Alpheus Henry Snow Prize.
 He was awarded a Rhodes Scholarship to study at University College, Oxford, where he earned an M.Phil. in international relations in 1995.